National Space Research and Development Agency

 The National Space Research and Development Agency (NASRDA) is the national space agency of Nigeria.
-It is a parastatal under Federal Ministry of Science and Technology.
+It is a parastatal under Federal Ministry of Innovation, Science and Technology.
 The agency is based in the Nigerian capital city of Abuja in the Lugbe district and has a ground receiving station, among various other sites.
-It has had cooperation in space technology with the United Kingdom, China, Ukraine and Russia.
+In the past, it has cooperated in space technology with the United Kingdom, China, Ukraine and Russia.
 The agency has struggled with meeting its financial plans and some of its facilities are rundown.
 Despite this, the space agency is one of the most advanced space agencies in Africa, boasting of four satellites and very grand ambitions.
 Nigeria's satellites have been praised for their high-resolution images.
 NASRDA is host to one of UN-SPIDER's Regional Support Offices (RSO) in Africa.

 History

 NASRDA was established on 5 May 1999, after a preparation period since in 1998 by Nigerian president Olusegun Obasanjo and the Nigerian government with a primary objective of establishing a "fundamental policy for the development of space science and technology" with an initial budget of $93 million.

 In May 2006, the new extended national space program was adopted.
 NASRDA has launched four satellites of its own, the first one in 2003 and the last one in 2009.

-The organisation faced a media splash in 2016 once it was announced that Nigeria would send an astronaut to space by 2030.
-This caused many reactions across the internet, including from many experts on the African space industry.
-Many Nigerians believed that this was a waste of money.